 When Peter Hyland took charge in 1994, SCWB still in its infancy as a wind band - up until this time it had been a conventional brass band with roots in Redbridge Concert Brass.
 In 1996 it formally become known as the Southampton Concert Wind Band.

 During a ten year tenure, Peter and the band broke new ground by recording their first CD and giving regular performances at the Plaza Theatre in Romsey.
 Peter was also responsible for beginning a highly successful association with the Bavarian wind band Harmoniemusik in Welden, Bavaria which to date, has seen four exchange trips.
-His decade as Director of Musician saw both the membership and the reputation of the band grow substantially, transforming SCWB into a well established concert band in the local area.
+His decade as Music Director saw both the membership and the reputation of the band grow substantially, transforming SCWB into a well established concert band in the local area.

 In December 2004 Peter decided it was time for him to put down the baton and explore new opportunities away from the band.
 On retiring he discovered that other recreations tend to extend in proportion to the time available to them!
 A fishing reel presented to him on his leaving has been instrumental in keeping the larder topped up with trout whilst pursuing one of his other loves, that of fly fishing, both locally and in Dorset.
 This, together with gardening, eating well and listening to his and his wife Honor's ever expanding library of classical music and jazz, tends to keep him out of trouble most of the time!